arogozhnikov/arogozhnikov.github.io/_posts/2020-11-01-microscopy.markdown

 - objective on a microscope has everything aligned and focusing depth can be adjusted or changed.
   (objectives are also pretty expensive).
 That's not your smartphone's refocusing camera.
   So 40x on your microscope means that object of size n*m in focusing plane (which is fixed) literally projects in 40n*40m on detector plane.
+  To complete arithmetics you only need physical size of pixel in a camera - and voila - you have size of pixel.
 - for a long time I was surprised that biologists are on one hand limited by the number of fluorescent channels they can image simultaneously (emission spectra overlap, so you want them to be separable).
   - At the same time they don't switch to quantum dots (which have much narrower emission spectra).